 Urnikis-Negro represents a principled approach to determining overtime for a misclassified employee.
-It avoids the temptation to utilize FWW as a justification, even though the Labor Department's interpretive rule uses the correct arithmetical computation.
-Rather, the decision is grounded upon binding Supreme Court precedent, which itself relied upon longstanding, historical guidance from the Labor Department.
-In following this clearly correct approach, the circuit was adhering to the guiding general principle on the regular rate, which states: "The regular hourly rate of pay of an employee is determined by dividing his total remuneration for employment (except statutory exclusions) in any workweek by the total number of hours actually worked by him in that workweek for which such compensation was paid."
-29 C.F.R.
-Section 778.109.
-Urnikis-Negro provides useful clarification and guidance for employers on a computational issue of potentially enormous practical impact in assessing potential exposure in misclassification cases.
+It avoids the temptation to utilize FWW as justification, even though the DOL's interpretive rule uses the correct arithmetical approach.
+Rather, the decision is grounded upon binding Supreme Court precedent, which itself relied upon longstanding, historical guidance from the DOL.

+In following this clearly correct approach, the court was adhering to the guiding general principle on the regular rate, which states: "The regular hourly rate of pay of an employee is determined by dividing his total remuneration for employment (except statutory exclusions) in any workweek by the total number of hours actually worked by him in that workweek for which such compensation was paid."

+This case provides useful clarification and guidance for employers on a computational issue of potentially enormous practical impact in assessing potential exposure in misclassification cases.

-EDITOR'S NOTE: Urnikis-Negro also cited with approval the Labor Department's Opinion Letter No. FLSA2009-3 (Jan.
-14, 2009), which was a response to a 2007 Fisher Phillips opinion request.
-Fisher Phillips did not invoke FWW in its request, but the Labor Department nonetheless predicated its favorable answer upon those principles.
-Our request and the reply can be accessed below.
+EDITOR'S NOTE: The Urnikis-Negro decision also cited with approval a DOL Opinion Letter, which was a response to a 2007 Fisher Phillips request.
+Fisher Phillips did not invoke FWW in its request, but the DOL nonetheless predicated its favorable answer upon those principles.
+Our request and the reply can be accessed on our Wage and Hour Laws Blog.